Orderella/PopupDialog/README.md

 ## Gesture Dismissal

 Gesture dismissal allows your dialog being dismissed either by a background tap or by swiping the dialog down.
 By default, this is set to `true`.
 You can prevent this behavior by setting `gestureDismissal` to `false` in the initializer.

-If a popup dialog is dismissed via gestures, no further actions are triggered.
+## Completion
+This completion handler is called when the dialog was dismissed.
+This is especially useful for catching a gesture dismissal.

 <p>&nbsp;</p>